 (Tarsal Navicular Fracture)

-A navicular fracture is a fracture of the navicular bone of the foot, a bone on the top of the midfoot.
-Athletes are particularly susceptible to fractures of the navicular bone.
-(There is also a navicular bone in the wrist.)
+A navicular fracture is a break in the navicular bone on the top of the midfoot.

 Foot Care MD—American Orthopaedic Foot & Ankle Society